K-9 Unit

 Donations

-The police dogs are purchased exclusively through tax-deductible donations from the citizens throughout the area.
+Police dogs are purchased exclusively through donations from citizens and businesses.
 Equipment, food and even ballistic vests for the dogs are donated by citizens and local businesses.
-Should you wish to schedule a K-9 demonstration for your group or business or if you wish to make a tax-deductible donation to the K-9 unit, please contact the Centralia Police Department at 330-7680.
+Should you wish to schedule a K-9 demonstration for your group, school or business, or if you wish to make a donation to the K-9 unit, please contact the Centralia Police Department at 360-330-7680 and ask for Officer Stockdale or Karen St. Clair.

 Donate to the Centralia K-9 Fund or Shop K-9 Gear